Beckum yesterday and today

 Merchants, merchants and craftsmen brought considerable wealth to medieval Beckum.
 Due to its favourable location at the intersection of two trade routes, the town grew rapidly.
 With more than 2,200 hectares, the town's fields were the largest in the Münsterland region.

-The old fortified tower in the Westpark still remains from the strong fortifications.
-Around 1230, the gold shrine of St. Prudentia was built, according to its size and artistic quality the most important medieval gold shrine in Westphalia.
+The old defence tower in the Westpark has been preserved from the strong fortifications.
+The gold shrine of St Prudentia, the most important medieval gold shrine in Westphalia in terms of its size and artistic quality, was built around 1230.
 Wars, unrest and the black plague set the town back in the following centuries.
-It was probably in the context of economic and social decline that the petty crimes known as the "Beckum Attacks" occurred.
-Several works of art in the town area refer to this.
+In the context of economic and social decline, the "Beckumer Anschläge" (Beckum attacks) probably occurred.
+Several works of art in the town centre refer to this.

 Grave goods from the princely tomb